Kirthiga-D/VisualizeStats/README.md

 **Table of Contents**
 1. Introduction

-Significance of Data Analysis and Visualization Purpose of the Project
+• Significance of Data Analysis and Visualization

+• Purpose of the Project
 2. Dataset Overview

-Description of the "world_population_dataset"
+• Description of the "world_population_dataset"

-Coverage Period and Demographic Details
+• Coverage Period and Demographic Details

 3. Project Goals

-Objectives and Tasks
+• Objectives and Tasks

-Visualization Methods Employed
+• Visualization Methods Employed

 4. Data Examination

-Analysis of Age Distribution
+• Analysis of Age Distribution

-oAnalysis of Gender Distribution
+•Analysis of Gender Distribution

 5. Visualization Methods

-Creation of Customizable Charts
+•Creation of Customizable Charts

-Tools and Techniques Utilized
+•Tools and Techniques Utilized

 6. Findings

-Insights from Age Distribution Analysis
+•Insights from Age Distribution Analysis

-Insights from Gender Distribution Analysis
+•Insights from Gender Distribution Analysis

 7. Conclusion
 ________________________________________